marjanrezaei/marjanrezaei-store/README.md

 ## 🐳 Local Development with Docker

-For local development, use the Docker Compose file located in the `devops/` directory.
+Use the Docker Compose file located in the `devops/` directory.

 ### Included Services